Festaff volunteer requirements

 • You must wear closed toed shoes whilst carrying out activities as a volunteer, i.e. no sandals, flip flops, bare feet, etc.

-• You must wear sensible and appropriate clothing for your shift, i.e. no onesies, fancy dress etc.
+• You must wear sensible and appropriate clothing for your shift, i.e. no onesies, fancy dress etc and make sure you have sufficient sensible clothing for the day

 You will understand that it is important for both you and us, as well as the smooth running of the festival, that these standards and requirements are met.